selinceydeli/Personalized_Music_Analysis_and_Recommendation_System_Project/README.md

 - The script handles JSON data for albums, songs, and artists, saving them to local files.

 #### 5. Inserting Data into the Database:
--After processing, the script inserts data into the MySQL database.
+- After processing, the script inserts data into the MySQL database.
 It includes SQL INSERT statements for performers, albums, and songs.
--Each insert operation is wrapped in a 'try-except' block to handle potential exceptions and ensure smooth database transactions.
+- Each insert operation is wrapped in a 'try-except' block to handle potential exceptions and ensure smooth database transactions.

 #### 6. Command Line Interface (CLI):
--The script uses 'argparse' to create a CLI, allowing users to input a Spotify link as an argument.
+- The script uses 'argparse' to create a CLI, allowing users to input a Spotify link as an argument.
 This makes the script easily integrable with other backend systems (like your PHP code).

 #### 7. Token Management and Security:
--The script includes client credentials for the Spotify API.
+- The script includes client credentials for the Spotify API.
 In a production environment, it's crucial to manage these credentials securely, often using environment variables or a secure vault.

 #### 8. Closing Database Connection:
--Finally, the script closes the database cursor and connection, ensuring there are no memory leaks or unclosed connections.
+- Finally, the script closes the database cursor and connection, ensuring there are no memory leaks or unclosed connections.

 ## Web Team Deliverables